gocodebox/lifterlms/docs/documentation-standards.md

 #### 1. Parameters and Returns

-Functions and methods should define all paramter arguments and returns with the `@param` and `@return` tags.
+Functions and methods should define all parameter arguments and returns with the `@param` and `@return` tags.

 No HTML should be used in the descriptions for these tags, though limited Markdown can be used as necessary, such as for adding backticks around variables, e.g. `$variable`.